p-costa/SNaC/docs/INFO_INPUT.md

 When one of these files exists, SNaC loads that axis from disk.
 The binary layout matches `save_grid`: face coordinates, center coordinates, face spacings, and center spacings for the block's `ng` entries in that direction.

+The binary real precision must match the SNaC build.
+Use double-precision grid files for the default build and single-precision files when compiling with `SINGLE_PRECISION=1`.

 The GUI in `utils/snac_grid_generator` writes `blocks.nml` and these optional grid files.
 This lets a block mix SNaC-native mapping functions on some axes with generated multi-grading on others.

 ## Connectivity